AyeshAbuLehyeh/Public-Service-Anomaly-Detection/README.md

 # then walk through and run the code to preprocess the data
 # then splitting and feature extraction then training and testing using the needed algorithm
 # we have split the code to have each used algorithm in a box with the evaluation metrics to evaluate on.
-# let us know if you want further information to help reproducing the code.
+# let us know if you want further information to help reproducing the code, we leave comments that will help to reproduce or use the code